streetturtle/awesome-wm-widgets/_widgets/jira-widget.md

 ## Installation

-Create a .netrc file in you home directory with following content:
+Create a .netrc file in your home directory with following content:

 ```bash
 machine turtlejira.com